Nail Art Is Bigger Than Ever — So Why Aren't Black Women Getting Any Credit?

 Advertisement

-Gracie J, the key nail stylist on TNT’s Claws, a show about a black-owned nail salon that specialises in embellished nail sets, applauds the black women who expressed themselves with their nail art before it was commonplace in the US.
+Gracie J, a celebrity nail artist, applauds the Black women who expressed themselves with their nail art before it was commonplace in the US.
 “Nail art from the ’80s and ’90s to me was so authentic,” she told Refinery29.
 “At a time when we [African Americans] were under a microscope of constant judgment for our aesthetics, I think these women were brave for standing in their glory, unapologetic to social norms.”

 If Griffith-Joyner has a modern-day equivalent, it’s tennis champion Serena Williams, whose manicures have been called “outrageous” and “rule breaking.”
 While Williams, a licensed nail tech, is described as having a “proclivity for bold, spirited on-court manicures,” white celebrities like the Kardashians are framed as innovators of years-old nail trends.

-“I don’t think we’ve always gotten the credit, but we [black women] are more daring about expressing ourselves, and nails can be a way of doing that,” says Cecily Ellis of Cgoldnglam Nails in Houston, Texas.
-“The airbrushed nails and the bubblegum-pink nails — these are the same trends black women have been doing for years.
-The long nails that Kylie Jenner and Khloé Kardashian have been wearing, women of colour have been wearing them.”
+“I don’t think we’ve always gotten the credit, but we [Black women] are more daring about expressing ourselves, and nails can be a way of doing that,” says Cecily Ellis of Cgoldnglam Nails in Houston, Texas.
+“The airbrushed nails and the bubblegum-pink nails — these are the same trends Black women have been doing for years.
+The long nails that Kylie Jenner and Khloé Kardashian have been wearing, women of color have been wearing them.”

 Kim Kardashian, for example, made headlines two years ago for taking her “game to the next level” with a pierced nail manicure.
 But crediting a Kardashian with the trend concerned Temeka Jackson of Custom Nails by Temeka in West Hollywood, California.
 “Black women were doing this, wearing pierced nails, back in the day,” she pointed out.
 “This is not new.”